 In this article, we’ll discuss how to smooth over the tension between your employees’ BYOD desires like unrestricted access and your company’s cybersecurity needs, which are typically at odds with free-roaming device usage.

-If you want to prevent your organization from leaking data through every personal device’s sieve, you’ll need to control certain aspects of your employee's devices.
+Smartphones are the biggest vectors for data leakage or loss, representing almost 70% of cases according to a cybersecurity trends report.
+If you want to prevent your organization from leaking data through every personal device’s sieve, you’ll need to control certain operational aspects of your employee's devices.

 Imposing control on employee devices is bound to make your employees unhappy, so you’ll have to use a lighter touch than a software-based lockdown.
 We’ll explain how to develop and implement a formal BYOD policy a bit later in the article, but first, we want you to realize the importance of changing your employees’ perspectives if you’re going to have a successful BYOD policy while maintaining security.